School starts very soon, and we hope the kids in your lives have been reading all summer!

 Alex is an avid reader and rising 7th grader.
 He’s the son of local author and Library supporter Kimmery Martin Fleischli, and when he’s not reading he enjoys soccer, basketball, swimming and video games.

-Kathleen is 11 years old, a rising sixth grader and the daughter of Foundation board member Holly Welch Stubbing.
-When she isn't reading, she loves playing sports and hanging out with friends.
+Kathleen is 11 years old and a rising sixth grader at Alexander Graham Middle School.
+When she isn’t reading, she loves playing sports and hanging out with friends.

 Kathleen recommends a few of her favorite series: